Skip to main content Skip to secondary navigation

 • Up to $250, twice during your academic career - once during your frosh or sophomore year and once during your junior or senior year.

-• Professional clothing includes blazers, button-ups, blouses, dresses, dress pants, slacks, khakis, suits, dress shoes, heels, ties, etc. However, this support does not extend to formal events such as balls, class formals, or other events on campus that may require a student to dress up.
+• Note: However, this support does not extend to formal events such as balls, class formals, or other events on campus that may require a student to dress up.

-• Up to $200 every summer between your academic years on campus.
-You’re welcome to apply for support every summer in your academic career.
+• Note: You’re welcome to apply for support once every school year in your academic career.

 Only a hand signature, Adobe signature, or official digital signature (DocuSign, etc.) will be accepted.
 Students entering into a co-term program the following academic year are eligible to apply for support, but they must do so prior to the Opportunity Fund deadline for seniors and will need to include documentation of program enrollment in their application.
 View infographic